IITM-SCTIMST-Aneurysms/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

+## Note that all the resources here are private and not to be misused.
+The members are expected to make sure the contents remain within the members of this group.
+For special permissions please contact [Prof. Prasad Patnaik B.S.V.](https://apm.iitm.ac.in/fmlab/bsvp/index.html) and [Prof. Jayanand Sudhir B.](https://www.sctimst.ac.in/people/bjs)

 # 👩‍💻 Resources (Please add to this and classify them appropriately)
 - ## Papers on aneurysm growth modeling
 [Modeling of Saccular Aneurysm Growth in a Human Middle Cerebral Artery](https://asmedigitalcollection.asme.org/biomechanical/article/130/5/051012/455136/Modeling-of-Saccular-Aneurysm-Growth-in-a-Human)